The Pedders of Preston

 The Preston Poor Tax Book of 1732 shows that Mr Richard Pedder owned a number of properties on the east side of Friargate and a field in the Maudland district, which together yielded an annual rental of £39 14s.
 6d.; he had a lease on another field with an annual rental of 5 guineas.
 He was renting a workhouse at the back of the Anchor Inn on Friargate for £1 10s. a year.

-The tax book entries do not reveal where he was living, but it would seem that in around 1749 Richard had a house in Ribbleton on the present Ribbleton Avenue.
+The tax book entries do not reveal where he was living, but it would seem that in around 1749 Richard had a house in Ribbleton on the present Ribbleton Avenue, possibly the property called Abbotts mentioned in his will.
 8

 In June 1748 Richard Pedder ‘gentleman’ was elected alderman.
 12 He was mayor of Preston 1748-9 and 1756-7 13 During his second spell as mayor Richard Pedder esq was involved in planning and financing, at a cost of £2000, the rebuilding of Penwortham bridge.
 14